icyfox168168/Cosec/README.md

 * **Tests**: Cosec comes with a suite of (relatively basic) tests using a simple Python wrapper and CMake's unit testing feature.

+## Compiler Pipeline

-The compiler pipeline occurs in multiple stages, with the output of one stage being fed into the next:
+The compiler pipeline is the journey from C code to final output assembly.
+It occurs in multiple stages, with the output of one stage being fed into the next.

 1. **Lexing**: the C source code is read and converted into a sequence of tokens.